So I know it is not just me. I mean it cannot simply be only me making that mistake so often.

-If the excel file is too complex and you cannot figure out which cell is the trouble you can always use this:Go to Formulas option in ribbon and click on circular referencing.
-The drop down will display all the rogue cells.
+If the excel file is too complex and you cannot figure out which cell is the trouble you can always use this:Go to the Formulas option in the ribbon and click on circular referencing.
+The drop-down will display all the rogue cells.

 First World Problems

 Let us look at another problem to understand the power of circular referencing using it for our benefit.